 Oldest Buildings | Military Defence | Zirid Dynasty

-However, there are mentions of a castle in this area as far back as the ninth century.
-It was abandoned until the Zirid dynasty did some reconstruction and development in the mid-11th century when the Alcazaba started taking the shape you see today.
+However, there are mentions of a castle in this area as far back as the ninth century!
+Ancient texts lead us to believe it was abandoned until the Zirid dynasty (10th to 12th centuries) did some reconstruction and development here.
+That’s probably when the Alcazaba started taking the shape you see today.

 Planning your visit to the Alhambra in Granada?
 Check out the incredible history of the Alhambra, where to eat nearby, and where to stay in Granada.

 This was the summer palace of the Nasrid rulers of Granada, and when you step inside yourself, you’ll see why.
 It’s a quiet oasis of tranquility in an otherwise hot and sometimes dusty land.
 And it has a cool claim to fame.

 The dated of this summer palace is still vague.
 However, historians Aben and Wit suspect it dates from the 14th century.
 One of its main functionswas that of an orchard, as historian Irwin proposes, which explains the gardens in the area.
 In fact, these are some of the oldest Moorish gardens in the world, according to Button and Cavendish.

 Be sure not to miss the Water Stairway.
 It’s a four-story staircase with water features going down the staircase.
 According to Christopher Thacker, a fire broke out in the Generalife in 1958 destroying several parts of the structure, so these have been rebuilt, but it feels just as authentic as it probably was.